 The core idea of Guided Pathways is to improve the college experience for students by supporting more of them through to completion of their educational goal.
 Starting in 2017-18 AVC received a \$1.8 million grant to support the Guided Pathways work.
-A summary of the Guided Pathways implementation as of spring 2022 is found in Appendix 05.E of this Plan.
+A summary of the Guided Pathways implementation as of Spring 2022 is found in Appendix 05.D of this Plan.
 The implementation summary is organized around the four pillars of the Guided Pathways framework with annotations regarding the College work and major purchases/investments that have been made over the last five years, e.g., EduNav- a dynamic course planning tool that helps a student navigate their degree the way a GPS system helps for navigating roads.

 Additional investments have been made to support students with completion strategies embedded in categorical programs such as Student Transfer Academic Retention, Umoja, Veterans, Extended Opportunity Programs and Services and Co-operative Agencies Resources for Education, Puente, CalWorks, First and Second Year Experience, and the Office for Students with Disabilities.
 Each categorical program has ongoing academic, cultural, and socially relevant programming to address student needs based on where they are in their educational journey.
+Gray numbers indicate the timeframe allowed to meet the metric outcome is not yet complete.